guiqvlaixi2164-max/Jiaqi_Data-Science-1/README.md

 - **os** *(for correctly specifying the dump file path)*

 os is a built-in Python library and does not require installation.<br>
 To configure your environment, first please ensure that Python 3.8+ is already installed.
-Next, Open Git Bash and use one of the following methods:<br>
+Next, Open a terminal and use one of the following methods:<br>
 *Option 1 (conda)*
+（**If you are using Git Bash, please do not use Option 1.** This option is for Anaconda Prompt and Windows PowerShell users.)
 ```
 conda env create -f environment.yml
 conda activate iris-env
 ```
-*Option 2 (pip)*
+*Option 2 (pip)* **Use this if you are using Git Bash!**
 ```
 pip install -r requirements.txt
 ```